 Even in primary school, Appleton was acutely aware of the transformative power of a good hairstyle.
 The celebrity hair artist hails from the small town of Leicester, England, where he discovered his passion for making people look and feel their best at the humble age of nine.

-His career journey began in his childhood home, transforming his mum, Jane’s, hair with a “shitty old hairdryer” and “old-fashioned hot brushes” that got stuck in her hair a time or two.
+His career journey began in his childhood home, transforming his mom, Jane’s, hair with a “shitty old hairdryer” and “old-fashioned hot brushes” that got stuck in her hair a time or two.
 She’s his first muse, his subject for practicing everything from the basics to high-fashion editorial styles like sky-high beehives and eccentric, snake-print ‘dos.

 She’s also the person who ignited his passion for the craft.
 “When she looked in the mirror, her expression would change in her face, and her shoulders would go back,” Appleton tells us over the phone, reflecting on the feeling he fell in love with oh-so-many years ago.
-“I realised that I had this ability to make people feel really good, like emotional medicine.
+“I realized that I had this ability to make people feel really good, like emotional medicine.
 For me, that is what started this journey for me: making people look good, but really making them feel good.
 When you can do both is when the magic happens.”

 When Appleton turned 13, in 1996, he got his first job at a hair salon, eventually earning the “highest price level in the salon,” and then “his own price level.”
 But after years of perfecting his craft and building his client roster, Appleton thought, “What’s next?”
 Driven by his “constant hunger” to be the best at what he does, he never stopped learning.
-On his time off from the salon, he travelled to London to assist artists on set, take classes, and earn a hair colour degree.
+On his time off from the salon, he traveled to London to assist artists on set, take classes, and earn a hair color degree.